8base/Documentation/docs/projects/backend/8base-console-graphql-api-mutations-readme.md

 ---
 id: '8base-console-graphql-api-mutations-readme'
+sidebar_label: 'GraphQL Mutations'
 redirect_from: '/backend/graphql-api/mutations'
 slug: '/projects/backend/graphql-api/mutations'
 ---
 # GraphQL Mutations

-_For the sake of the any examples, let's consider a scenario where a table called Posts exists, having expected fields and relations like title, body, author, etc._

 GraphQL mutations are used to create, update, and delete data via the workspace API.

 8base's GraphQL engine auto-generates mutations as part of the GraphQL schema based on your workspace tables.
 All workspace tables can recieve mutations through the workspace endpoint.

+For the sake of the any examples, let's consider a scenario where a table called Posts exists, having expected fields and relations like title, body, author, etc.

-### Auto-generated mutations
+## Auto-generated mutations

 Whenever a table is added to a work space, four GraphQL mutation operations are auto-generated for the table.
 They are: